drolsonmi/math1040/index.md

 * 23.1 Hypotheses of 2 Independent samples
 * 23.2 Confidence Intervals for 2 Independent Samples
 * 23.3 Hypothesis Test of 2 Independent Samples

+24: Inference of 2 Dependent samples (Means)

+25: Inference with Correlation